-- Depreciation is the non-cash expense that is deducted from the cost of the asset at each financial period.
+- Depreciation is the non-cash expense that is deducted from the cost of the asset during each financial period.

-- Impairment cost is termed as the cost that permanently lessens the financial value or economical value of the asset.
+- Impairment cost is the cost that permanently lessens the financial or economic value of the asset.

 Example of Book Value of Asset

 Let us take the example of ABC corporation.
-The business purchased an asset for $50,000 which has a useful life of 10 years.
-Help the management determine the B.V of asset at the end of the financial period.
+The business purchased an asset for $50,000, which has a useful life of 10 years.
+Help the management determine the B.V of assets at the end of the financial period.